jostylr/literate-programming/lp3.md

 # Literate Programming

 This is the third cycle of literate programming.
-In this cycle, we want to implement macros.
+In this cycle, we want to implement directives and subheading directives.
+We will not implement macros at this time.

 ## So far